Sculpture

 Other traditional materials employed to create sculptures include ivory and whalebone, as well as precious metals.

-The earliest known examples of ivory/bone sculpture include: the celebrated mammoth ivory carvings of prehistoric animals, birds, and therianthropic figures (c.33,000-30,000 BCE) discovered in the Vogelherd caves of the Swabian Jura, Germany; the Bone Venus of Kostenky (c.30,000 BCE), a mammoth bone carving of a female figure, found in Russia; and the Lion Man of Hohlenstein-Stadel (c.28,000 BCE) a mammoth ivory statuette found in the Swabian Jura.
+The earliest known examples of ivory/bone sculpture include: the celebrated mammoth ivory carvings of prehistoric animals, birds, and therianthropic figures (c.33,000-30,000 BCE) discovered in the Vogelherd caves of the Swabian Jura, Germany; the Venus of Kostenky (c.22,000 BCE), a mammoth ivory carving of a female figure, found in Russia; and the Lion Man of Hohlenstein-Stadel (c.38,000 BCE) a mammoth ivory statuette found in the Swabian Jura.

-Famous sculptures made from precious stones include: The Ram in the Thicket (c.2500 BCE), a small statue made from gold-leaf, copper, lapis lazuli, and red limestone, dicovered in the Great Death Pit, Ur, Mesopotamia (Iraq); and the Maikop Gold Bull (c.2,500 BCE), a gold sculpture (made using the lost-wax casting method) from the Maikop Culpture of the North Caucasus, Russia.
+Famous works made from precious stones include the Mesopotamian sculpture known as the Ram in a Thicket (c.2500 BCE), a small statue made from gold-leaf, copper, lapis lazuli, and red limestone, dicovered in the Great Death Pit, Ur; and the Maikop Gold Bull (c.2,500 BCE), a gold sculpture (made using the lost-wax casting method) from the Maikop Culpture of the North Caucasus, Russia.

 Modern Materials Used in 20th Century Sculpture